korepwx/railgun/hw/reform_path/desc/en.md

 Finish <code>reform_path</code> in path.py, so that it will produce output for input <code>path</code> that satisfies given requirements.

 The homework has 6 test points.
+Furthermore, you must make sure that your programs follow the code styles.
 Please upload your handin before deadline.

 ```python
 def reform_path(path):